 - Corporate sustainability: By purchasing clean, renewable energy instead of using energy generated with fossil fuels, your organization can make a real difference for the environment and help set an example for sustainable business practices.

-- Cash is cheaper: In the long term, you will pay less and save more buying your own solar system with a cash purchase or capital improvement loan than with a PPA.
+- Cash is cheaper: In the long term, you will pay less and save more buying your own solar system with a cash purchase or capital improvement loan, rather than a PPA.

-- Longer-term obligation: The previously mentioned early buyout option notwithstanding, with a PPA, you’re generally agreeing to purchase power for 20 or more years (as opposed to a typical solar operating lease of 7-10 years—or an outright purchase).
+- Longer-term obligation: The previously mentioned early buyout option notwithstanding, with a PPA, you’re generally agreeing to purchase power for 20 or more years (as opposed to a typical solar operating lease of 7 to 10 years—or an outright purchase).